kirillsulim/blog-jekyll/_posts/2020-08-05-python-strict-yaml-deserialization.md

 led_color: RED
 ```

-And I will get my ideally desererialized object:
+And I will get my ideally deserialized object:

 ```
 BattleStationConfig(processor=BattleStationConfig.Processor(core_count=8, manufacturer='Intel'), memory_gb=8, led_color=<Color.RED: 'red'>)
 ```

 But I felt there was a way to use my original yaml.
-So I've explored marshmallow documentation and found folowing lines:
+So I've explored marshmallow documentation and found following lines:

 > Setting `by_value=True`.
 This will cause both dumping and loading to use the value of the enum.